hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

 Welcome to part 2 of the tutorial!
-Hope you've had a little break, maybe a nice chocolate biscuit, and are super-excited to do more!
+Hope you've had a little break, maybe a `nice chocolate biscuit <http://www.nicecupofteaandasitdown.com/biscuits/previous.php3?item=29>`_, and are super-excited to do more!

 Tutorial 2 - Customising the admin site
 =======================================